-- individuals
+- individuals;

-- investment companies, such as the WHV International Equity Fund as well as third-party mutual funds for which we act as sub-adviser
+- investment companies, such as the WHV International Equity Fund as well as third-party mutual funds for which we act as sub-adviser;

-- pension and profit sharing plans
+- pension and profit sharing plans;

-- trusts
+- trusts;

-- estates
+- estates;

-- charitable organizations
+- charitable organizations;

-- government entities
+- government entities;

-- private funds
+- private funds; and

 - other business entities

-We also provide advice to wrap clients through broker-sponsored wrap programs, and advise clients in UMA Programs.
+We also provide advice to Wrap Clients through broker-sponsored Wrap programs, and advise clients in UMA Programs.
 In some cases, we provide advice to the sponsor of UMA Programs, rather than to the underlying UMA clients.

-For direct accounts, we generally do not accept new accounts with less than \$1 million in assets, excepting the ADR version of the Emerging Markets strategy which is available with a \$100,000 minimum to existing direct clients in any strategy.
-For certain strategies, the minimums are larger, i.e., \$3 million for Small Cap Equity and \$2 million for Emerging Markets Equity and International Small Cap Equity.
+For direct accounts, we generally do not accept new accounts with less than \$5 million in assets for Global and International Equity and \$3 million for Small Cap Equity.
 Direct accounts must execute a written advisory agreement with us before receiving our services.

-Our proprietary mutual funds have investment minimums, requiring \$5,000 to invest in class A shares and \$500,000 to invest in class I shares.
-Please see the Funds' prospectuses for more information.
+Our proprietary mutual funds have investment minimums, generally requiring \$5,000 to invest in class A and C shares and \$500,000 to invest in class I shares.
+Please see the Funds' prospectuses for more information as certain types of accounts may have different minimum investment requirements.

-For wrap clients, we generally do not accept new accounts with less than \$100,000 in assets, although we may make exceptions to accommodate the requirements of the specific wrap program sponsors.
+For Wrap Clients, we generally do not accept new accounts with less than \$100,000 in assets, although we may make exceptions to accommodate the requirements of the specific Wrap Sponsors.